 The gun crimes arrests are part of the Department of Justice’s Project Safe Neighborhoods program.
 This nationwide initiative seeks to bring together federal, state, local, and tribal law enforcement agencies to reduce violent crimes.
 Although the project was launched in 2002, Deegan bolstered the program in Iowa when he became U.S. District Attorney in 2017.

-Get Aggressive Defense from Our Team at Keegan, Tindal & Mason
+Get Aggressive Defense from Our Team at Keegan, Tindal & Jaeger

 With federal prosecutors seeking to land gun crimes convictions, individuals may be wrongly charged with violating the law.
 If you have been accused of or are being investigated for this type of offense, contact our skilled lawyers today.
 We will put our 50 years of combined experience to work for you.
 Our team will thoroughly review every detail of your case and build a solid defense on your behalf.
 We will challenge the prosecutor’s evidence and work toward a favorable result.